Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \section{Experiments}

-We first present the behaviors of LogME on toy problems in Section~\ref{sec:toy}.
-Experiments on ranking PTMs and tuning PTMs are located in Section~\ref{sec:exp_on_ranking_ptms} and Section~\ref{sec:exp_tuning_ptms} respectively, demonstrating the power of the proposed new paradigm.
-Section~\ref{sec:timecost} quantitatively measures the efficiency of LogME and Section~\ref{sec:compare_head} compares LogME against a common approach of re-training head over a fixed feature extractor, providing a comprehensive understanding of LogME.
+This section presents comprehensive experiments.
+Section~\ref{sec:toy} illustrates the behavior of LogME on toy problems.
+Experiments on ranking PTMs and tuning PTMs are in Section~\ref{sec:exp_on_ranking_ptms} and Section~\ref{sec:exp_tuning_ptms} respectively, demonstrating the power of the proposed new paradigm.
+Section~\ref{sec:timecost} quantitatively measures the efficiency of LogME and Section~\ref{sec:compare_head} compares LogME against a common approach of re-training the head over a fixed feature extractor, providing a comprehensive understanding of LogME.
 Original data for some figures are available in the appendix.
-Code for LogME is available at \url{https://github.com/thuml/LogME} and full code will be available later.
+Code for LogME is available at \url{https://github.com/thuml/LogME}.